stepchowfun/toast/README.md

 Related tools:

 - [Docker Compose](https://docs.docker.com/compose/): Docker Compose is a convenient Docker-based development environment which shares many features with Toast.
 However, it doesn't support defining tasks (like `lint`, `test`, `run`, etc.) or remote caching.
 - [Nix](https://nixos.org/nix/): Nix achieves reproducible builds by leveraging ideas from functional programming rather than containerization.
 We're big fans of Nix.
 However, Nix involves a larger commitment compared to Toast because you have to use the Nix package manager or write your own Nix derivations.
-Toast allows you to use familiar idioms like `apt-get install ...`.
+For better or worse, Toast allows you to use familiar idioms like `apt-get install ...`.

 ## Table of contents